Daniel L. Doctoroff: Bloomberg administration

 During his first term as deputy mayor, Doctoroff continued to focus on developing neglected areas of the cities through the Five-Borough Economic Opportunity Plan.
-In total, Doctoroff oversaw 289 separate projects and initiatives, including the rezoning of 6,000 city blocks (including areas such as Hudson Yards, West Chelsea, 125th Street in Harlem, the South Bronx, Downtown Brooklyn, Greenpoint-Williamsburg, Long Island City, Jamaica, and Coney Island), the creation of 130 million square feet of residential and commercial space, and 2,400 acres of new parks, including the High Line, Brooklyn Bridge Park and Governor's Island.
+In total, Doctoroff oversaw 290 separate projects and initiatives (280 of which were completed during his tenure), including the rezoning of 6,000 city blocks (including areas such as Hudson Yards, West Chelsea, 125th Street in Harlem, the South Bronx, Downtown Brooklyn, Greenpoint-Williamsburg, Long Island City, Jamaica, and Coney Island), the creation of 130 million square feet of residential and commercial space, and 2,400 acres of new parks, including the High Line, Brooklyn Bridge Park and Governor's Island.
 Doctoroff led the effort to use tax-increment financing to enable the City of New York to fund an extension of the #7 subway line to service Hudson Yards, enabling an expansion of the Manhattan central business district with new office space, housing (including 4,000 affordable units), and retail and hotel space.
 He also represented city interests in the redevelopment of Lower Manhattan after the devastation of 9/11, and led the Mayor’s Vision for Lower Manhattan, which resulted in a near doubling of the area’s population from 2000 to 2024.
 Doctoroff was responsible for initiatives to build the new Yankee Stadium, Citi Field, and the Barclays Center, and expand the campuses of Columbia University, New York University, and Fordham University.
 Doctoroff was also responsible for overseeing the creation of the New Marketplace Housing Plan, which developed or preserved 165,000 units of affordable housing.